kbrsh/moon/README.md

 ### Summary

-- :tada: Small file size (4kb minified + gzip)
+- :tada: Small file size (1kb minified + gzip)
-- :zap: Blazing fast & asynchronous rendering
+- :zap: Blazing fast view rendering
+- :hammer: Purely functional driver-based design
 - :rocket: Intuitive & consistent API
-- :hammer: Functional & declarative view model

 ### About

-Moon is a JavaScript library with a minimal API and fast view compiler.
-It splits up a web application into two parts: the view and the data.
-The view is responsible for displaying the data to the user, and can be thought of as a function of data.
-Moon compiles the view into a JavaScript program running on a 4kb runtime capable of updating the view as data changes.
-The data is a simple object with access to the Moon API for updating itself through events.
+See [the about page](https://kbrsh.github.io/moon/doc/about.html) for more information on why Moon was created.

 ### Usage